By: Sarah Gardner

-Dog chew toys can help in assisting cleaning your dog's teeth.
-By playing tug with your dog, this allows the robe fibers to go in between their teeth and help clean their gums.
+Dog chew toys can help assist with cleaning your dog's teeth.
+By playing tug with your dog, this allows the rope fibers to go in between their teeth and help clean their gums.
 Hard rubber chews are excellent for scraping and cleaning their teeth.

 Dental bones provide a way for dogs to spend time chewing while the surface of the treats will naturally remove plaque and tartar from their teeth.

 When buying commercial dental bones for dogs, avoid treats that contain by-products, meals and cereal grains.
 These ingredients are likely to stick to your dog's teeth.
-Look for treats that are made from meats, vegetables, and fruits.
-To ensure your not giving your dog any dangerous treats, click here.
+Look for bones and treats made with meats, vegetables, or fruits.

 Some types of dental bones are better than others, and some are safer than others.
 Making the right match for your dog is essential.
-The dental bone should be matched to your dog’s size and preferences.
-If they are an aggressive chewer, they may wish a dental bone that is firmer.
-But if the dental bone is too soft, it may be swallowed too quickly to provide any benefit to your dog.
+The dental bone should suit your dog’s size and preferences.
+If they are an aggressive chewer, they may be better with a dental bone that is firmer.
+If the dental bone is too soft, it may be swallowed too quickly.

 No matter what type of treat you give your dog, even dental bones for dogs can provide additional calories to your dog’s diet.
 The rule is that the smaller the dog, the fewer the dental bones they should get.

 Buy the best quality dental bones that you can afford for your dog.
-These will provide just enough challenge for your dog to chew while providing beneficial teeth cleaning properties.
-Then just when your dog tires of crunching the dental bones, they will naturally break down and your dog will be ready to swallow their special treat.
+These will provide just enough challenge for your dog to chew while giving beneficial teeth cleaning properties.

-Dental bones can be much safer to give your dog than the past alternatives of cooked bones, cow hooves, rocks, rawhide chews, and dried pig ears.
-For one, once a dog has consumed a dental chew, it will digest naturally in their digestive tract.
-This means fewer issues with safety and more peace of mind in having a safe and effective way to clean your dog’s teeth.
+Dental bones are much safer to give your dog than the past alternatives of cooked bones, cow hooves, rawhide chews, and dried pig ears.
+For one, once a dog has consumed a dental chew, it will digest naturally in their digestive tract, which means fewer issues with safety and more peace of mind in having a safe and effective way to clean your dog’s teeth.

 Anyone who’s had or has a dog knows that they love to chew things up from time to time.
 Especially puppies!
 Instead of giving them your favorite sneakers, or the tv remote, give them these all-natural homemade dog chews.
 Buying dog chews at the store can add up and most importantly you never really know what’s in them.

 Many human foods can be purchased or homegrown to help keep your dog's gums and teeth healthy.
-Below are a few of my suggestions.
-For more dog-friendly human snacks that will benefit your dogs teeth and gums click here.
+Below are a few suggestions for more dog-friendly human snacks that will benefit your dog's teeth and gums click here.

-Baking for 3 1/2 hours will result in a soft, but chewy sweet potato dog treat.
+Baking for 3 1/2 hours will result in a soft, but chewy sweet potato treat.
 If your dog prefers more of a crunch, then bake for an additional 20-30 minutes.
-When you take the sweet potatoes out of the oven, they may at first appear to be too soft.
+When you take the sweet potatoes out of the oven, they may at first appear to be soft.
 Let them cool completely on a wire rack before you decide whether or not to bake them longer.
-This is because they will continue to dry or harden while cooling.
+They will continue to dry or harden while cooling.

 Bone marrow has many health benefits for your dogs besides their teeth.
 The adiponectin has been shown to reduce the risk of heart disease and certain cancers.
-Marrow also supports kidney and digestive function, it can aid in repairing wounds and will help generate new red and white blood cells.
-All that healthy stuff in such a tasty bone – great dental bones for dogs.
+Marrow also supports kidney and digestive function, and it can aid in repairing wounds and will help generate new red and white blood cells — all that healthy stuff in such a tasty bone – great dental bones for dogs.